roverandrew/solarSavings/README.md

 The National Renewable Energy Laboratory's (NREL) PVWatts API is used to calculate the solar array's performance.
 It takes the following inputs:
-- A system size of 1, setting up the calculation based on production per 1000 watts of solar panels.
+- A system capacity (kW) of that is initially set to be 1000th of a house's estimated power output (kWh).
+This is initially set to an unrealistically high value.
 - Module type: Premium (Assumption based on the assumed quality of Tesla's solar shingles.
 - Array type: Fixed (roof mounted).
 - Tilt: 27 degrees (Assumption.
 It is estimated to be the most common roof tilt angle, on average)